DD2480-Group-27/geometry-api-java-coverage/report.md

 As explained above, by the use of one single command the report was generated using all the tests in their last version and giving per-line coverage adding the number of times the given line is indeed executed (0 if never).

 ### DIY tools

+#### Kristin

+My DIY tool is not very high quality, but it produces results in line with clover and works for the specific function which I have been working on.
+It is hardcoded into the function I am testing coverage of (intersectLineLine).
+At the beginning of the file I created "static boolean[] covered = new boolean[52]", and at each branch I set covered[*branch-number*] to true if the branch is taken.
+On return I print a result to the file "coverage.txt" of all branches *not* covered.

+##### Evaluation

+1. How detailed is your coverage measurement?

+It is clear for the specific funtion, but it *only* covers this function.
+It does not say in which test the coverage happens or any further details.
+So it is basically a bare minimum tool.

+2. What are the limitations of your own tool?

+As mentioned, it it completely limited to this situation and not very useful outside of it.

+3. Are the results of your tool consistent with existing coverage tools?

+Yes! (with clover at least)

 #### Henrik
 The DIY coverage tool for isPointInRing() was implemented as a static array of boolean values that turn true if the branch has been visited.
 The summarized results from all tests in the testPointInRing() to see what branches were reached and which weren't, this array is then printed in the test results.